-As mentioned above, earlier the most common mean to food ordering was over the phone, where the order was placed by customers over phone with restaurant taking a note of the order and getting it delivered to the customer at their doorstep.
+As mentioned above, earlier the most common means to food order was over the phone, where the order was placed by customers over the phone with the restaurant taking note of the order and getting it delivered to the customer at their doorstep.
 This was the traditional delivery model used for a long time.

-However, now with emergence of digital technology, mobile apps have replaced this traditional system, and today just a tap on screen is all what is needed to place an order.
-A large number of restaurants which offer their own takeaway services are already endeavouring to tighten their belts by offering mobile food ordering options that that is an essential step to retain their customers.
+However, now with the emergence of digital technology, mobile apps have replaced this traditional system, and today just a tap on the screen is all that is needed to place an order.
+A large number of restaurants which offer their own takeaway services are already endeavoring to tighten their belts by offering mobile food ordering options that that is an essential step to retain their customers.
 So, the thing that changed with digitalization is that people today can order food with no real human interaction.

 You can even call this one a mediator as this is what an aggregator does – to mediate between customer & various local restaurants.
-Here you get access to variety of cuisines all via web page orsmartphone app.
+Here you get access to a variety of cuisines all via a web page or smartphone app.
 The main job of an aggregator is to facilitate and provide customer support for the orders.

-Same as aggregators, new food delivery platforms do a wonderful job ashere the users can compare menus of variousrestaurants and also make orders from various restaurants via a mobile app.
+Same as aggregators, new food delivery platforms do a wonderful job here the users can compare menus of various restaurants and also make orders from various restaurants via a mobile app.
 However, when compared to aggregators, new delivery platforms also offer logistics to their partnering restaurants.
 With logistics services being provided, this platform opens new prospects to the new-on-the-board restaurants that have no experience with food delivery.

-As a compensation for the same, new delivery players charge a fixed amount from the restaurant as well as customer.
-Like they receive fixed margin of the order by the restaurant, while a small flat fee from the customer (super easy, isn’t it?)
+As compensation for the same, new delivery players charge a fixed amount from the restaurant as well as the customer.
+Like they receive a fixed margin of the order by the restaurant, while a small flat fee from the customer (super easy, isn’t it?)

 Now despite this huge cost of maintaining delivery vehicles and drivers, the new delivery players attain EBITDA margin of more than 30 percent.
 The players consist of brands operating worldwide such as Foodora and Deliveroo, which continue to capture new regions.
 It is expected that the addressable market for this very kind of delivery model is going to exceed €20 billion by the year 2025.